-In this procedure, the joint cartilage is removed; in some cases, some of the adjacent bone is also removed.
+With a fusion, the joint cartilage is removed.
+In some cases, some of the adjacent bone is also removed.
 The bones are held in place with screws, plates and screws, or a rod through the bone.
 The surgeon may then implant a bone graft from the hip or leg.
 Eventually, the bones unite to create one solid bone.

-There is loss of motion, but the foot and ankle remain functional and generally pain-free.
+There is loss of motion after a fusion, but the foot and ankle remain functional and generally pain-free.
 Replacing the ankle joint with an artificial joint (arthroplasty) may be possible.
 However, this is a relatively new surgical technique.
 Whether it will be as successful in the long term as hip or knee replacement surgery is not yet known.

 Your doctor will prescribe pain medication for your use after the surgery.
 Before you leave the hospital, you will be taught how to use crutches